mog456/MogCorp-LMU-Tools-Bundle/README.md

 - Where remaining race time is within the max capacity of the vehicle, output will return an estimated nrg/fuel strat based on last 5 valid laps consumption
 - In cases where remaining race time is within the nrg/fuel capacity of the vehicle, output will also display live fuel/nrg, time and laps delta to race finish
 - Output displays a LED indicator that indicates the difference between your selected strategy (in game) and the estimated strategy, where GREEN = within 1.0 (units fuel/nrg%), RED = under estimate, ORANGE = over estimate.
-- Where race time remaining is within capacity of vehicle, the estimated strategy will also account for extra laps of nrg/fuel as defined in `MogCorpTools__settings.json` (see below for setting details).
+- Where race time remaining is within capacity of vehicle, the estimated strategy will also account for extra laps of nrg/fuel as defined in `MogCorpTools__settings.json`.
 - Output will also display a fuel/nrg warning (red background) indicator when current levels are below thresholds in `MogCorpTools__settings.json`.

+**(For details on editing the settings.json see [thsi more dtailed breakdown](##a-modular-dash))**

  # MogCorp CornerMajig
 A brake/throttle trace overlay that allows users to analyse per corner performance in realtime on a per track basis.
 This tool keeps track of your performance (braking distance, min speed, max speed and time in corner) on a per corner basis compared with your performance on your best lap in the current session.
 Using built-in per track data users can get an idea of where time is being gained/lost in each corner.